 Djilpin Arts, Australian Shakespeare Company and AUM PR + MGMT present

-Kicking off the 2019 program is a veritable super-sistas of a line up featuring the highly awarded and acclaimed Mojo Juju, triple j fave Kira Puru, and the latest ladies to hit the hip hop block Oetha.
+The 2019 program lineup inculdes featuring the highly awarded and acclaimed Mojo Juju, triple j fave Kira Puru, and the latest ladies to hit the hip hop block Oetha.
 MC all three concerts is the inimitable Constantina Bush with more names to be announced as we get closer to show time.

-Three exclusive weekend events in the heart of Beswick community:
+Three exclusive weekend events in the heart of the Beswick community:

 Black Crow [Young Wagilak Group from Roper River]